Saarvin97/Property_Sales/README.md

 3. Perform correlation study of primary data against secondary data.
 4. Development of the dashboard that integrates the primary data and secondary data.
 5. Deployment of the developed dashboard.

+Full Dashboard is shown in this link https://www.linkedin.com/in/saarvin-subramaniam-506601109/